kennetholson/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 Edit this file to answer the following questions.
 Give examples.
 You may need to do a bit of research. :)

 1. Why is Hash.fetch useful?
+  It allows for either a value passed or a default

 2. What is the disadvantage of single inheritance, and what's a possible solution to that problem?